Skip to product information

 Construction Highlights

-• Fully sealed polycarbonate enclosure with precision silicone gasket
+• Fully sealed polycarbonate enclosure with silicone gasket

-• All performance values are conservative and verified under load
+• All values are conservative, verified under load

 Technical Validation — How We Measure It

-Each balun is evaluated using true common-mode current injection methods under load.
-Residual current is measured with a precision probe to derive Common-Mode Rejection (CMR in dB).
-This process complies with EMC industry standards and yields real field-relevant data.
+Measurements follow true common-mode current injection under load.
+Residual current is detected with a precision probe to derive Common-Mode Rejection (CMR) in dB — the figure that matters for tuner-fed antennas.

 Mini-FAQ

-• Q: Can I connect it directly to my tuner terminals?
+• Q: Can I connect it directly to tuner terminals?

 — Yes.
-The four M6 posts let you connect tuner and ladder line without coax interfaces.
+The four M6 posts allow direct tuner → balun → ladder line connections.

 — Yes.
-Cascading both covers 1.5–30 MHz and raises isolation even further.
+Cascading covers 1.5–30 MHz and increases suppression.

 Questions or experiences to share?
 Contact RF.Guru.